 Landscape, paving of the driveway or alleyways (pavement, asphalt), restoration or replacement of wood decks or backyard accessories (pool, spa, shed) are not eligible under this program.

-The Société d’habitation du Québec (SHQ) has allocated the management of the pyrrhotite program to the municipalities and regional county municipalities (RCM).
+The Société d’habitation du Québec has allocated the management of the Program for Residences Damaged by Pyrrhotiteto the municipalities and regional county municipalities (RCM).

 - You must communicate with your municipality or RCM to see if you are eligible to the program.
 They will tell you what documents you need to submit in order to create your file.